Dead Boy Detectives (TV series): Critical response

+Metacritic, which uses a weighted average, assigned the series a score of 65 out of 100, based on 19 critics, indicating "generally favorable" reviews.

 Critical response to Dead Boy Detectives was largely positive, with critics lauding the show's whimsical tone and quirky sense of fun.
 Felipe Rangel of Screen Rant gave the series 9 out of 10 stars, noting that "Dead Boy Detectives is an exciting series with plenty of interesting mysteries and charismatic characters that keep you hooked every step of the way."
-Petrana Radulovic and Susana Polo of Polygon declared, "Dead Boy Detectives isn’t just a great surprise for fans of the original comics; it should be a pleasant surprise to anyone looking for a great paranormal YA TV series."
+Petrana Radulovic and Susana Polo of Polygon declared, "Dead Boy Detectives isn't just a great surprise for fans of the original comics; it should be a pleasant surprise to anyone looking for a great paranormal YA TV series."

 Teen Vogue called the series one of the best Netflix shows of 2024, adding that "the chemistry between the two leads — George Rexstrew & Jayden Revri — was undeniable, and the story was both adventurous and heartfelt, exploring life after death in a fresh way."
 Entertainment Weekly lamented the cancellation, noting that "the show gave viewers magical fun, intriguing mystery, a bit of romance, and most of all, something that felt entirely unique."
 Robert Lloyd of the Los Angeles Times called Dead Boy Detectives "funny, terrifying, colorful, oddly lovely, [and] lovably odd," going on to add that it is "cleverly written, smartly cast, sensitively played, marvelously realized.
-It’s disturbing at times, yet sweet at others, and comic as often as not."
+It's disturbing at times, yet sweet at others, and comic as often as not."

 Critics also heaped praise on the show's diversity and queer representation.
 Abbey White of The Hollywood Reporter lauded the show's diversity and cast chemistry, taking particular note of the "infectiously arresting screen dynamic" of the actors.
 Out heralded the series as the "queer supernatural mystery show of our dreams."
 In Q+ Magazine's glowing review, they noted, "In a television landscape hungry for diverse narratives, Dead Boy Detectives stands out as a beacon of inclusivity and imagination.
 Its seamless blend of supernatural intrigue, heartfelt friendships, and LGBTQ+ representation make it a must-watch for audiences craving a fresh take on the detective genre."
 Pride named it the number one LGBTQ+ show of 2024, declaring it "wildly creative, sweet, and unapologetically gay, gay, gay."